evertvorster/dynamic-power-daemon/README.md

 ## Configuration

 You can adjust the load thresholds and power profiles by editing the configuration file `/etc/dynamic-power.conf`.
+This file won't exist until the first run, when it is created.
+Once it is there, settings made in the file will not be overwritten.

 ### Example configuration: